steffenvv/safetype/README.md

 aList.validate(list);
 ```

+Unfortunately, typescript cannot infer the type of a self-referencing
+initializer, so if you need to use this mechanism, you must declare the model
-NOTE: There is currently no detection of cycles, so if you try to validate e.g.
+type manually.
+Also, there is currently no detection of cycles, so if you try to
-a circularly linked list, the validation code will recurse infinitely.
+validate e.g. a circularly linked list, the validation code will recurse
+infinitely.
+In practice, such situations should be rare; for example, any JSON
+data will be acyclic by nature.

-If you really want to, it's also easy to create your own validators:
+If you really want to, it's also easy to create your own validators.
+Use the
+`makeValidator` function as in the example below.
+Custom validators can be
+combined in the usual way.

 ```typescript
 class Hex {